DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

     + drawing with Upper Hand (e.g., putting in more effort)
     + drawing with Lower Hand (e.g., getting angry/sloppy)

-### Example Combat Encounter designed for 4 Players at level 2
+### Example Combat Encounter designed for 4 Players at Level 2

 <!-- BROZ: New GM stuff -->
 In a longer campaign, mix up the types of encounters to see how Players react